jmluzio/DSCAlarm-for-Hassio/README.md

 https://github.com/msp1974/VisonicAlarm-for-Hassio.git
 ```

-You should then be able to download this via the usual HACs install method.
+You should then be able to download this via the usual HACs install method and configure via the UI.